 I’ve just been paid, yet I have no money, story of my life.
 So I had to bypass my beloved Waitrose (which I can’t really afford to shop in anyway) and go to Tesco (insert sad face emoji here).
 Why does Tesco have that horrible strip lighting that makes everyone one look like shit?
 Reminds me of a giant kebab shop – people walking around aimlessly looking pasty, drunk and miserable.
 Although that being said, my shop only came to £5.06 so perhaps it was worth the misery.
 Muchas gracias Tesco.

-Serves 4 / Total time 1 hr / Gf V
+Serves 4 / Hands on time 40 mins / Total time 1 hr / V Gf Df

 350g new potatoes, sliced